logo.svg

 There is no official Eid al Fitr holiday in the United States, but it may last one or two days depending on local Muslim customs and the amount of time that can be taken off from work or school.

-Eid Day In the United States
+Eid Day In The United States

 Muslims celebrate Eid with great enthusiasm after fasting for the entire month of Ramadan.
 They observe Eid with special prayers, family get-togethers, and feasting in the United States.